-A 5GC which supports Network Slicing might need to interwork with the EPS in its PLMN or in other PLMNs, and the EPC may support the Dedicated Core Networks (DCN) in which MME selection may be assisted by a DCN-ID provided by the UE to the RAN (see TS 23.401 [x]).
+A 5GC which supports Network Slicing might need to interwork with the EPS in its PLMN or in other PLMNs, and the EPC may support the Dedicated Core Networks (DCN) in which MME selection may be assisted by a DCN-ID provided by the UE to the RAN (see TS 23.401 [26]).

 If the UE is in ECM-IDLE or CM-IDLE state, mobility triggers a TAU (or Attach, if it is the first mobility event in the target system) in EPS and a Registration procedure in 5GS.
 These procedures are sufficient to place the UE in the right DCN or (setf of) Network Slice(s).